 CIBCWM and our other affiliates and unaffiliated agents may have conflicts of interest with respect to some indexed notes.
-CIBCWM and our other affiliates and unaffiliated agents may engage in trading, including trading for hedging purposes, for their proprietary accounts or for other accounts under their management, in indexed notes and in the securities, commodities or currencies or other instruments or measures on which the index for such notes is based or in other derivative instruments related to the index or its component items.
+CIBCWM and our other affiliates and unaffiliated agents may engage in trading, including trading for hedging purposes, for their proprietary accounts or for other accounts under their management, in indexed notes and in the index constituents or in other derivative instruments related to the index or its component items.
 These trading activities could adversely affect the value of indexed notes.
 We and our affiliates and unaffiliated agents may also issue or underwrite securities or derivative instruments that are linked to the same index as one or more indexed notes.
 Introducing competing products into the marketplace in this manner could adversely affect the value of a particular indexed note.